-Controls the caching of attribute type information on the table specified by table in database which defaults to \default-database\. action specifies the caching behaviour to adopt.
-If its value is T then attribute type information is cached whereas if its value is NIL then attribute type information is not cached.
-If action is :flush then all existing type information in the cache for table is removed, but caching is still enabled. table may be a string representing a table for which the caching action is to be taken while the caching action is applied to all tables if table is T. Alternatively, when table is :default, the default caching action specified by \cache-table-queries-default\ is applied to all tables for which a caching action has not been explicitly set.
+Controls the caching of attribute type information on the table specified by TABLE in DATABASE which defaults to \DEFAULT-DATABASE\.
+ACTION specifies the caching behaviour to adopt.
+If its value is t then attribute type information is cached whereas if its value is nil then attribute type information is not cached.
+If ACTION is :flush then all existing type information in the cache for TABLE is removed, but caching is still enabled.
+TABLE may be a string representing a table for which the caching action is to be taken while the caching action is applied to all tables if TABLE is t.
+Alternativly, when TABLE is :default, the default caching action specified by \CACHE-TABLE-QUERIES-DEFAULT\ is applied to all table for which a caching action has not been explicitly set.